ymirpl/blog-articles/What’s up in Vietnam.md

 Let’s try to solve such problem.

 ### Table-per-class approach
 This is the normalized way to achieve mapping.
 Every single class map a separate table with properties.
 The `smart_devices` table is in the 1:n relation with `light_management_devices`/`heating_devices`/`security_devices`/`etc.` Tables `light_management_devices`/`heating_devices`/`security_devices` are in 1:n relation with more specific classes.
 So, what’s the disadvantage?
-Try to create SQL to retrieve a record by its ID manually.
+Try to create DML to retrieve a record by its ID manually.
 It’s impractical.
 We need to, besides, create two artificial primary keys to determine records of more specific tables.
 Even if it happens behind the scenes, that’s a very inefficient way of retrieving data.

 ### Table-per-concrete-class approach
 This approach has similar disadvantages.
 Let’s try to retrieve ten last updated devices.
 We need to union all data in a really obscure way (creating many Null columns):